 John & Sarah have been sailing for most of their adult lives.
 Over the years, John and Sarah owned and sailed on a 32 foot West Sail sailboat they rebuilt and named the Athene.
 They logged hundreds of miles under the keel, sailing between Charleston, South Carolina and Key West, Florida.
 John and Sarah purchased the Schooner Freedom in 2000, completed a year-long refit, and launched her in 2001 as a charter boat in St. Augustine, FL.

-John and Sarah’s passion had always been to share their love of sailing with others.
+John and Sarah’s love to share their passion and love of sailing with others.

 Sydney has been sailing her entire life.
 Born and raised on her parents boat, the Athene, Sydney went sailing for the first time at the tender age of 6 days old and hasn’t stopped since.
 Since the Freedom’s launch in 2001, she has been either below decks, doing homework and minding her brother, above decks, working the sails, or behind the scenes, working the office and as our resident blogger and social media expert.
 An amazing performer, Sydney is always remembered for her rendition of the Star Spangled Banner on our annual 4th of July trip.
 She currently attends the University of Florida as a Broadcasting and Communications major and can be frequently seen and heard on the campus’ NPR station.